jpillora/dedup/README.md

 # Dedup

-Dedup is a command-line tool which de-deduplicates all provided directories by merging all into the first.
-The merge operation simultaneously removes duplicates and renames files due to path collisions.
+Dedup is a command-line tool which deduplicates all files in the provided directories by merging them together into the first directory.
+The merge operation simultaneously removes duplicates and renames files (when a path collision occurs).

 ### Install